JekiTheMonkey/ekithemonkey.github.io/_posts/2024-12-10-MESS-Optimization-Dev-Log.md

 # Networking

 When playing as a listen-server, you have a lot of additional logic running to perform authoritative actions and replication.
 In my case, the game thread was getting to around 5ms with 3 connected clients.
-In my game I have around 400 replicated actors; there are food plates, drinks and crates players can carry around, pickups to interact with, doors to open, engines to refill, CCTVs to use and so on.
+I have around 400 replicated actors; there are food plates, drinks and crates players can carry around, pickups to interact with, doors to open, engines to refill, CCTVs to watch and so on.

 Most of them might never be even touched throughout an entire play session, whereas others might be used for only a few seconds; this makes them a perfect candidate to apply the concept dormancy on.
-By default, the engine will check whether the state of a particular replicated property on an actor has changed, and send that to all the relevant clients in case the value changed.
-However, in that it didn't change, nothing will happen, that means that we effectively did some useless work.
+By default, the engine will check whether the state of a particular replicated property on an actor has changed, and send that to all the relevant clients in case the value did change.
+However, in case that it didn't change, nothing will happen; that means that we effectively did some useless work.

 Epic covered the concept of dormancy on their